portellam/parse-iommu-devices/README.md

         `F6`.
             - **To return to the desktop,** press `CTRL` + `ALT` + `F7`.
             - `F1` is reserved for debug output of the Linux kernel.
-            - `F7` is reserved for video output of the desktop environment.
+            - `F7` is reserved for graphics output of the desktop environment.
             - `F8` and above are unused.
     2. Change your directory to your home folder or anywhere safe:
         - `cd ~`